truenas/middleware/docs/userguide/index.rst

 On an OS X system, you can download and install
 `Keka <http://www.kekaosx.com/en/>`_
 to uncompress the image.
 In FINDER, navigate to the location where you saved the downloaded *.xz* file.
-Right-click the *.xz* file and select “Open With
+Right-click the *.xz* file and select "Open With
-Keka”.
+Keka".
 After a few minutes you will have a large file with the same name, but no *.xz* extension.

 Insert the USB thumb drive and go to Launchpad → Utilities → Disk Utility.
 Unmount any mounted partitions on the USB thumb drive.
 Check that the USB thumb drive has only one partition, otherwise you will get partition table errors on boot.
 If needed, use Disk Utility to setup one partition on the USB